Retropaint/skelform_user_docs/src/inverse-kinematics.md

 ## Constraints

 By default, IK families will bend however they can to reach their target.
-This can be undesirable for eg; shoulders or legs, which can only bend one way.
+This could be undesirable for eg; shoulders or legs, which should only bend one way.

 Clicking on the first bone of an IK family will show the `Constraint:` option: